A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: More Experimental Results

 \subsubsection{Shape Score}

-To further evaluate the quality of the synthetic data, we compare the shape score of each feature across datasets, as shown in Figure~\ref{fig:shape_bar}.
+To further evaluate the quality of the synthetic data, we compare the shape score of each feature across datasets, as shown in Figure~\ref{fig:plot_shape_bar}.
 The shape score measures the similarity between the marginal distributions of real and synthetic data, with higher values indicating better alignment.

-\textbf{Obs:} Across all datasets—\textsc{Adult}, \textsc{Default}, and \textsc{Shoppers}—the shape scores of TabDDPM and TabDDPM+DCM are closely matched for most features.
-In particular, for datasets like \textsc{Adult} and \textsc{Default}, the scores remain above 0.95 in the majority of features, demonstrating that the marginal distributions are well-preserved even after memorization filtering.
-For \textsc{Shoppers}, although the feature variability is higher, DCM still maintains competitive shape scores relative to the base model.
+\textbf{Obs: Preservation of Marginal Distributions after DCM Filtering.} Across all datasets—\textsc{Adult}, \textsc{Default}, and \textsc{Shoppers}—the shape scores of TabDDPM and TabDDPM+DCM remain closely aligned for most features.
+In particular, for \textsc{Adult} and \textsc{Default}, the scores exceed $0.95$ for the majority of features, indicating that marginal distributions are well preserved after applying DCM.
+Although \textsc{Shoppers} exhibits higher feature variability, DCM still maintains competitive shape scores relative to the base model.

 These results confirm that DynamicCut achieves effective memorization reduction without degrading the fidelity of per-feature distributions, thus preserving a key aspect of data generation quality.